friedelwolff/fmmap/README.rst

 The ``find()`` and ``rfind()`` functions in fmmap should be faster than the version in the standard library.
-These two functions also release the global interpreter lock (GIL) while searching, which might provide a some benefit if you have multithreaded code.
+These two functions also release the global interpreter lock (GIL) while searching, which might provide some benefit if you have multithreaded code.

 A number of features, bug fixes and API changes introduced in the standard